Non Resident Home Insurance Spain

 Coverage requirements often differ significantly from those of permanently occupied homes.

-Properties left unoccupied or used occasionally face higher risks:
+Properties in Spain left unoccupied or used occasionally face higher risks:

 These risks are significantly higher than in primary residences.

-Many non-resident owners underestimate the impact of water leaks, theft or delayed intervention when a property remains empty for extended periods.
+Many foreign property owners in Spain underestimate the impact of water leaks, theft or delayed intervention when a property remains empty for extended periods.

 Concerned About Leaving Your Property Unattended?

-Many overseas owners choose Expat Home Insurance Spain to compare protection structures specifically designed for second homes, holiday properties and non-resident ownership.
+Many foreign property owners choose Expat Home Insurance Spain to compare protection structures specifically designed for second homes, holiday properties and non-resident ownership.

 See full structure: